Hamburg United Methodist Church 116 Union St Hamburg, New York, 14075 (716) 649-8080 Worship Livestream: Sundays at 10 am Via Facebook Live & Youtube

 A Painted House by John Grisham.
 Grisham’s novel is inspired by his own childhood in rural Arkansas.
 The narrator is a farm boy who lives in the cotton fields with his parents and grandparents in a little rented house that has never been painted.
 When the cotton is ready, they hire a truckload of Mexicans and a family from the Ozarks to help harvest it.
 As they work, Luke sees and hears things no seven-year-old boy could possibly be prepared for and finds himself keeping secrets that not only threaten the crop but will change the lives of the Chandlers forever.
 It is a moving story of a boy’s journey from innocence to experience.

 Summer will soon be here – a good time to relax and read.
 Our church library has a good collection of books for your reading enjoyment.

-Join us for virtual fellowship!
+Join us for a virtual fellowship!
 This group is a place to share prayer requests, devotions, concerns, joys, and even some humor with your church family.
 Join the Hamburg UMC Fellowship group on Facebook.

 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+And the peace of God which transcends all understanding will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4: 4-7)